hinsoned/hinsoned/README.md

 **`Digital Craftsman (Developer/Musician/Producer)`**

 I am a former rock/metal guitar player and record producer that has returned to school (Columbia '25) to become a software developer.
-Digging in to complex systems and solving tough problems with code are soome of my favorite ways to spend my time.
-I'm currently working on a flashcard web app in order to learn about web development and create the falsh card app I wish already existed.
+Digging in to complex systems and solving tough problems with code are some of my favorite ways to spend my time.
+I'm currently working on a flashcard web app (ARP) in order to learn about web development and create the falsh card app I wish already existed.
 If its not clear yet, I have a particular interest in educational software.

 ### 📊 Stats